szabgab/perlmaven.com/sites/en/pages/github-actions-for-geo-tcx.md

 ## .gitignore .build

-Dist::Zilla also generates a directory called <b>.build</b>.
+Dist::Zilla also generates a directory called **.build**.
 It should be ignored.
 [pull request](https://github.com/patjoly/geo-tcx/pull/3).